ethers-io/ethers.js/docs/v5/api/contract/contract/README.md

 Most developers should not require this.

+The *overrides* are identical to the read-only operations above.

 ### Write Methods (non-constant)

 #### *contract* . **METHOD_NAME**( ...args [ , overrides ] ) => *Promise< [TransactionResponse](/v5/api/providers/types/#providers-TransactionResponse) >*

 Returns a [TransactionResponse](/v5/api/providers/types/#providers-TransactionResponse) for the transaction after it is sent to the network.
 This requires the **Contract** has a signer.

+The *overrides* object for write methods may include any of:

+- `overrides.gasPrice` - the price to pay per gas
+- `overrides.gasLimit` - the limit on the amount of gas to allow the transaction to consume; any unused gas is returned at the gasPrice
+- `overrides.value` - the amount of ether (in wei) to forward with the call
+- `overrides.nonce` - the nonce to use for the [Signer](/v5/api/signer/#Signer)

+If the `wait()` method on the returned [TransactionResponse](/v5/api/providers/types/#providers-TransactionResponse) is called, there will be additional properties on the receipt:

+- `receipt.events` - an array of the logs, with additional properties (if the ABI included a description for the events)
+- `receipt.events[n].args` - the parsed arguments
+- `receipt.events[n].decode` - a method that can be used to parse the log topics and data (this was used to compute `args`)
+- `receipt.events[n].event` - the name of the event
+- `receipt.events[n].eventSignature` - the full signature of the event
+- `receipt.removeListener()` - a method to remove the listener that trigger this event
+- `receipt.getBlock()` - a method to return the [Block](/v5/api/providers/types/#providers-Block) this event occurred in
+- `receipt.getTransaction()` - a method to return the [Transaction](/v5/api/providers/types/#providers-TransactionResponse) this event occurred in
+- `receipt.getTransactionReceipt()` - a method to return the [Transaction Receipt](/v5/api/providers/types/#providers-TransactionReceipt) this event occurred in

 ### Write Methods Analysis